krivospitsky/PSA-CANbus-reverse-engineering/README.md

 # PSA AEE2004 reverse engineering

+## Moved!

+This repository is currently being moved to https://git.prototux.net/reverse-engineering/psa/canbus, for up-do-date informations, check the new location's wiki and issues

 ## What is going on here

 Just some repository to document the WIP of the reverse engineering of PSA's (Peugeot, Citroen and DS cars) CANbus architecture